 The U.S. Department of Health and Human Services (HHS) released on Mar.
 11, 2014, the final Notice of Benefit and Payment Parameters for 2015.
 The rule included a one-month extension of the 2015 open enrollment period for individual coverage purchased inside and outside of health insurance marketplaces.
 The new dates will be Nov.
 15, 2014, [...]Read More »

-MNsure has released a form that agents and brokers may submit to be designated as the agent of record (AOR) for an individual or group that applied through MNsure for coverage that became or will become effective date between January 1 and April 1, 2014.
-It is not an AOR change form and is only [...]Read More »
+MNsure has released a form that agents and brokers may submit to be designated as the agent of record (AOR) for an individual or group that applied for coverage through MNsure.
+The form applies only to coverage that became or will become effective between January 1 and April 1, 2014.
+It is not an AOR [...]Read More »

 Self-insured employers should be aware of and begin preparing to comply with a proposed rule under the Affordable Care Act (ACA) that requires health plans – including self-insured employer groups – to certify their compliance with standards and operating rules for certain electronic transactions as adopted under the Health Insurance Portability and Accountability Act of [...]Read More »

 Self-insured employers should act now to prepare for an upcoming requirement under the Affordable Care Act’s (ACA) administrative simplification rules.
 The rules require all health plans – including self-insured employer groups – to obtain a unique health plan identification number (HPID).
 HPIDs will be used to standardize and further automate administrative processes affecting health care [...]Read More »

 The material presented on this site is for general information purposes only.
 It is not intended as legal or professional advice.
 Visitors to this site who are in need of such advice should consult an attorney or other expert.

 Can multiple children be on the same child-only policy?

 Who will verify dependent eligibility for applicants to the exchange?

 Will there be a universal standard application for enrollment through the exchange?